cryptoquick/freeweb/README.md

 FreeWeb is a protocol for a new kind of web, one shared by people and not by corporations.
 FreeWeb uses a browser extension to store data for web apps on users' computers, and shares it using Social Peer-to-Peer (sp2p), in order to make running web apps free for app developers, and eliminate the costs of running web infrastructure.

-Technically, it uses cryptography, like hashes, signatures, and encryption, as well as browser realtime communication to build a peer-to-peer network of websites.
+Under the hood, it uses cryptography, like hashes, signatures, and encryption, as well as browser realtime communication to build a peer-to-peer network of websites.
+It does this through IPFS, IPNS, and WebRTC.
+FreeWeb is different from IPFS in that every user becomes a node, and only shares data specific to them.
+FreeWeb apps should be designed to handle temporarily offline records.

+Even the peer discovery server (called the Signalling Star) can go down and not impact performance of the network significantly (however, new peers, and those just coming online will be affected).

+FreeWeb is currently in development, and there are no releases just yet.
+Watch this space!

+If you're eager to develop your app right now, develop using IPFS APIs.
+FreeWeb should be a drop-in replacement for most things.

 ## Chrome Extension

-- Chrome extension, to allow the browser to access unlimited storage (localStorage is limited to 5mb, so it is useful for very few things)
+- Chrome extension, to allow the browser to access unlimited storage (localStorage is limited to 5mb, so it is useful for very few things, and IndexedDB is limited to roughly 10% of your drive)
 - Chrome extensions can be used in the following browsers:
   - Chrome / Chromium
   - Firefox Quantum (57)